 What is ‘Food and Fun’?

-‘Food and Fun’ is a school-based programme that provides good quality meals, food and nutrition sessions and physical activity to children in deprived areas during the summer holidays.
+‘Food and Fun’ is a school-based programme that provides good quality meals, food and nutrition sessions, physical activity and enrichment sessions to children in deprived areas during the summer holidays.

 Why is ‘Food and Fun’ Needed?